cyrusn/slidedown/README.md

 http://localhost:8000/?src=http://site.com/path/to/file.md
 ```
 ***
-# how to use it - 2
+# How to use it - 2
 ## Use Dropbox share link

 if you got a share link of a markdown file like below